HE Mrs. Joke Brandt, Representative of the Dutch Government and the Secretary General of the Ministry of Foreign Affairs

 The 1954 Hague convention is UNESCO convention and UNESCO, of course, plays a vital role in the international protection of cultural heritage.

-The Netherlands is one of its long standing supporters and contributes actively to its mission and work.
+The Netherlands is one of its long-standing supporters and contributes actively to its mission and work.
 For example, in combating illegal trade in cultural artifacts and protecting world heritage.

 The Netherlands is very committed to the protection of our cultural heritage and to the Hague convention.
-We support the Secretariat by funding and staff and we have contributed to the second protocol fund ever since its establishment and we hope, of course, that more parties will follow this example.
+We support the Secretariat by funding and staff, and we have contributed to the second protocol fund ever since its establishment and we hope, of course, that more parties will follow this example.
 Our continued and joint commitment is important now more than ever as cultural heritage continues to be threatened by conflict situations.

 We need to work together to protect the world’s cultural heritage.
 International cooperation is key and that is also why our meeting here today is so important.

-Historical buildings, archeological fines, documents in archives, objects in museums, stories, songs, traditions and as we’ve seen just now, poetry, together they form our collective cultural memory; providing us with a sense of our past but also helping us understand the present and helping us chart the future.
+Historical buildings, archeological fines, documents in archives, objects in museums, stories, songs, traditions and as we have seen just now, poetry, together they form our collective cultural memory; providing us with a sense of our past but also helping us understand the present and helping us chart the future.
 Our heritage tells us who we are, how we came to be but also what we will become, and it helps shape our identities as peoples.
-This is true for the Netherlands as it is for every country in the world
+This is true for the Netherlands as it is for every country in the world.

 Ladies and gentlemen,

-Our cultural heritage is precious but it can also be vulnerable especially in times of war and conflict.
+Our cultural heritage is precious, but it can also be vulnerable especially in times of war and conflict.
 Recently, the destruction of historical sites and buildings by Daesh in Iraq and Syria and the bombing of centuries old treasures in Yemen have presented us with grim reminders of this.

 To be able to protect cultural heritage in times of conflict, measures must be put in place before hand.
 Even in times of peace, we need to be prepared for war or disasters.
 Peace education and training are crucial elements of this.
 This is why the Dutch government provides financial support to the Prince Claus Fund, a major player in safeguarding cultural heritage in crises.
-This organization, together with partners including the International Center for the Study of the Preservation and Restoration of Cultural Property, UNESCO and this institute train professionals to improve their emergency response to natural or man-made disasters that affect cultural heritage.
+This organization, together with partners including the International Center for the Study of the Preservation and Restoration of Cultural Property, UNESCO, and this institute train professionals to improve their emergency response to natural or man-made disasters that affect cultural heritage.

 The Dutch government feels that today’s conference marks an important next step in the international community’s efforts to protect cultural heritage for the entire world.